Chanchal-D/ai-agents-for-beginners/08-multi-agent/README.md

 In this lesson, we're looking to answer the following questions:

-- What are the scenarios where multi-agents are applicable to?
+- What are the scenarios where multi-agents are applicable?
 - What are the advantages of using multi-agents over just one singular agent doing multiple tasks?
 - What are the building blocks of implementing the multi-agent design pattern?
 - How do we have visibility to how the multiple agents are interacting with each other